jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 For that to be possible, in the broadest range of options, the tenants and the users need to be held centrally to be looked up at runtime.

 > Note: Some SaaS systems store users in each of the tenants, which is a viable solution only if the tenant can be pre-determined AND users are duplicated across the tenants that they are members of.
-In SaaStack the default is to keep all `EndUsers` centrally, so that a end user in the software equates to a single email address in the real world, and end users can be members in many tenancies, and can come and go frequently from those tenancies.
+In SaaStack the default is to keep all `EndUsers` centrally, so that an end user in the software equates to a single email address in the real world, and end users can be members in many tenancies, and can come and go frequently from those tenancies.

 In some systems, the user's tenancy is pre-determined for them ahead of interacting with the system (each request contains that information); in some systems, the tenancy that they want to access needs to be manually selected in some way and then declared to the system when interacting with it.